-- Pole and guide wires for your antenna.
+- Mounting pole and guide wires for your antenna.

 Why Helium Network

-The Helium network is powered by the Helium Blockchain (HNT) It is called the People’s Network and represents a big shift towards decentralized wireless infrastructure.
+The Helium network is powered by the Helium Blockchain (HNT) now transitioned to Solana (SOL) It is called the People’s Network and represents a big shift towards decentralized wireless infrastructure.

 By deploying a simple mining LoRa device in your home or office, you can provide your city or town with miles of low-power network coverage for billions of IoT devices.
-This in return can earn you a new cryptocurrency called HNT.
+This in return can earn you a new cryptocurrency called Helium IOT.

 So not only can I help out my community I can earn an income cool hey.
 The more hotspot miners you can deploy in your area the more you can earn.
 But you have to set them up correctly and this is where I will show you how.